 Our oil is cold-pressed from milk thistle seeds.
-It has a slightly different nutrient profile, which makes it ideal for taking care of your skin and heart health as well as cleaning your body.
+It has a slightly different nutrient profile, which makes it ideal for taking care of your skin and heart health.
+It’s also good for cleansing your body.

 Our oil is rich in vitamin E, which is a powerful antioxidant which helps fight oxidative stress in the body.
 It also contains omega-6 fatty acids which, when they come from vegetable sources, are good for the body too.

 It has a lovely, light and nutty taste which makes it perfect for salad dressings, soups and dips.

 If you regularly eat Mediterranean and Middle Eastern foods, which often use flavoured oils in drizzles and dips, this could be a great option for you.

 Alternatively, you can apply it to your skin.

 When to take milk thistle oil, and how long to take it for

 As it’s well tolerated by your body, you can really take milk thistle oil at any time of day.
 It won’t keep you up at night, and you can even take it on an empty stomach if you like.